NCAR/DART/docs/pages/Getting_Started.md

 `analysis.nc` .
 The model forecast will start from the analysis to advance the model in order to start the cycle over again.

-:dart: *NOTE*: in the above diagram, there will actually be one file per member, which is not shown here in order to simplify the process.
+:dart: *NOTE*: in the above cycling diagram, there will actually be one file per member, which is not shown here in order to simplify the process.

 :exclamation: *IMPORTANT*: the decision to store ensemble members as separate